 Extra Virgin Olive Oil Recipes

-Interactions and Concerns of Extra Virgin Olive Oil
+Precautions for Using Extra Virgin Olive Oil

 The biggest barriers to enjoying this oil in a healthy way are finding the right kind, storing it properly and using it the right way in recipes.
 Just remember that it’s worth the splurge to buy a high-quality product considering how beneficial it can be for you.
 Also be sure to store it properly, use it within several months of opening and avoid cooking with it.